tommy-qichang/ATMI/docs/usage_guide/workbench_page.rst

 Basic Sections:
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Toolbars:
     Provide multiple functions during annotation process.
-You can click the letter/number in the bracket as the hotkeys.
+You can use the letter/number in the bracket as the hotkeys.

 2. Label Panel:
     Provide multi-level annotation labels, and status/autosave function.